High-order van Hove singularities and nematic instability in the kagome superconductor CsTi$_3$Bi$_5$: Results and Discussion

-Figure~\ref{fig1}(b) presents the electronic structure of CsTi$_3$Bi$_5$ with spin-orbit coupling.
-The band structure features four dispersive band crossings at the Fermi level with similar characteristics at the $k_z=0$ and $k_z=\pi/c$ planes, which highlights the strong 2D nature of the Fermi pockets (Fig.~\ref{fig1}(c)).
-Despite its complexity, several Kagome features are apparent in the partial density of states and the orbital-resolved band structure (Fig.~\ref{fig1}(b)).
-The saddle-point VHSs (VHS1 and VHS2) are located above the Fermi level, while flat bands are found below it.
-The Dirac bands at the $K$ and $H$ points exhibit small gaps due to spin-orbit coupling.
-Importantly, the VHSs at the $M$ point are situated above the Fermi level compared to those in AV$_3$Sb$_5$ compounds due to the one-electron deficiency in Ti relative to V. The peaks in the density of states prominently reflect the presence of both VHSs and flat bands, with a strong contribution from Ti $d_{x^2-y^2}$/$d_{xy}$ states.
 Figure~\ref{fig1}(c) illustrates the top view of the Fermi surface, comprising five 2D Fermi pockets: three centered at the $\Gamma$ point (one circular, one hexagonal, and one snowflake), one diamond-like pocket at the $M$ point, and one triangular pocket at the $K$ point.
 These pockets exhibit substantial hybridization between Ti $d$ and Bi $p$ bands, with varying character across the Fermi surface, as shown in the orbital-resolved Fermi band contours in Fig.~\ref{fig1}(d).
 The central circular pocket is derived from Bi $p$ orbitals, while the snowflake pocket is primarily contributed by Ti $d_{x^2-y^2}/d_{xy}$ orbitals that form kagome bands.
-The remaining three pockets demonstrate strong $d-p$ hybridization, with their character alternating across the Fermi surface.
+The remaining three pockets demonstrate strong $d-p$ hybridization, with their character alternating across the Fermi surface, resolving a momentum-dependent hybridization (see Figs.~\ref{fig1}(d)-\ref{fig1}(f)).
 This multi-orbital Fermi surface is similar to that of the FeSe superconductor, which also exhibits nematic instability.
 These Fermi surface characteristics are consistent with ARPES studies of CsTi$_3$Bi$_5$, which demonstrate polarization-selective band structure~\cite{CsTi3Bi5_natphy2}.

 We emphasize that, despite the metallic nature of CsTi$_3$Bi$_5$, the band structure exhibits a local energy gap at all time-reversal invariant momentum points.
 These energy gaps enable the calculations of the $\mathbb{Z}_2$ invariant using the parity criterion~\cite{Fu_Kane}.
-Figure~\ref{fig1}(e) presents the product of occupied band parities at various momentum points, along with the calculated nontrivial $\mathbb{Z}_2$ invariant.
+Figure~\ref{fig1}(g) presents the product of occupied band parities at various momentum points, along with the calculated nontrivial $\mathbb{Z}_2$ invariant.
 These results indicate that CsTi$_3$Bi$_5$ can host topological surface states within the local energy gaps, as reported in experimental studies~\cite{CsTi3Bi5_natphy2,yang2023observation}.